 Separates were an affordable way to create a large wardrobe on a smaller budget.
 Tops and bottoms could be mixed with each other, and accessories changed from one color scheme to the next.
 The idea of a capsule wardrobe, while not new to the 1950s, was emphasized much more.
 Separates were often sold in coordinated sets to encourage women to always be coordinated with her fashion.

 Since I have already written about specific 1950s separates in detail, I am not going to re-post it here.
 However I do have some new photos and history to add.

 1950s Fashion Tops

 1950s Tops, Blouses and Shirts Styles is a detailed look at the many styles of tops women’s worn in the 1950s.
 I have added additional details and more pictures about summer tops and party blouses.
 A new section discusses the knit shirt, aka the polo shirt, as an alternative to the button up blouse.

 1950s Sweater Tops

-The sweater girl look started in the 1940s but became an icon of the snug fitting knit tops and sweaters of the 1950s.
-They were a big contrast from both novelty patterns sweaters of the 1940s and chunky knits of the 1960s.
+The “sweater girl” look started in the 1940s but became iconic through the snug fitting knit tops and sweaters of the 1950s.
+They were a big contrast from both the novelty patterned sweaters of the 1940s and chunky knits of the 1960s.
 See the progression of mid century sweater styles in this article.

 1950s Jackets and Coats